rage/java-programming/data/part-8/2-hash-map.md

 Alla olevassa esimerkissä kirjat on tallennettu listaan ja niiden etsiminen tapahtuu listaa läpikäyden. -->

 The hash map is implemented internally in such a way that searching by a key is very fast.
-The hash map generates a "hash value" from the key, i.e., a piece of code, which is used to store the value a specific location.
+The hash map generates a "hash value" from the key, i.e., a piece of code, which is used to store the value at a  specific location.
 When a key is used to retrieve information from a hash map, this particular code identifies the location where the value associated with the key is.
 In practice, it's not necessary to go through all the key-value pairs in the hash map when searching for a key; the set that's checked is significantly smaller.
 We'll be taking a deeper look into the implementation of a hash map in the Advanced Programming and Data Structures and Algorithms courses.

 Consider the library example that was introduced above.
 The whole program could just as well have been implemented using a list.
 In that case, the books would be placed on the list instead of the directory, and the book search would happen by iterating over the list.